ecmwf-lab/climetlab-s2s-ai-competition/README.md

 - Benchmark dataset (TBD) (only temperature and total precipitation, only 2020, only ECMWF model).
 Size : >1T.
 - Verification dataset (TBD)

-There are several ways to use the datasets:
-- Direct download (wget, curl, browser).
-Grib and netCDF format.
-- Using climetlab python package.
-Grib and netCDF and zarr format.
-Zarr is a cloud-friendly data format and support partial dowload (experimental).

-# Training dataset

-Data is available weekly every 7 days from 2020-01-02 (every Thurday).
+There are several ways to use the datasets.
+Either by direct download (wget, curl, browser) for GRIB and NetCDF formats ; or using the climetlab python package with this addon, for GRIB and NetCDF and zarr formats.
+Zarr is a cloud-friendly experimental data format and supports dowloading only the part of the data that is required.
+It has been designed to work better than classical format on a cloud environment (experimental).

-## Direct download
+# Direct download
-### GRIB format
+## GRIB format

 The list of GRIB files for the 'training-set-forecast-cwao' dataset can be found at :